 - update the company’s PSC register (if applicable)

-- report the changes to Companies House on the next confirmation statement
+- notify Companies House of changes to shareholder details and shareholdings on the next confirmation statement

 What is authorised share capital?